Bandhan (1998 film): Plot

 Years pass.
-Unfortunately, Pooja has been unable to bear children.
+Unfortunately, Pooja has been unable to bear children because of bilateral tubal block and failed IVF.
 Raju, now grown up, is intensely attached and loyal to Thakur, his brother-in-law.
 He and Thakur's sister Jyoti are in love.
 One day, Thakur meets Vaishali, a courtesan who sings and dances for a living.
 Vaishali has no relatives except one brother, an unscrupulous card-sharp named Gajendra who lives off his sister's earnings.
 Vaishali seduces the Thakur and becomes his mistress.
 Her brother, posing as a respectable man, demands that Thakur marry Vaishali and make the relationship public.
 Thakur is reluctant.
 On the one hand, he possibly hopes that Vaishali will make him a father.
 On the other hand, he is attached to his dutiful wife and loving brother-in-law.
 Gajendra and his friends hatch a plot to kill two birds with one stone: to induce Thakur to marry Vaishali, and at the same time, break the strong relationship between Thakur and Raju.
 The conspirators make a fool of Raju, as a result of which he causes the police to raid Gajendra's house, on the allegation that the house is being used as a brothel.
 During the police raid, Raju is horrified to find that the 'customer' found in Vaishali's company is none other than his brother-in-law.
 Thakur is also angered to find that the person who has caused him this infamy and police entanglement is none other than Raju.
 In order to avoid legal proceedings, Thakur tells the police that he is present in the house in order to discuss the possibility of marrying Vaishali, the reason being that his wife has remained childless.
 Raju falls at Thakur's feet, begs forgiveness, and pleads with him not to take a second wife.
 His pleas fall on deaf ears; Thakur duly marries Vaishali and takes her home.
 Raju tells his parents of what has happened, of how Pooja now has a co-wife.
 They come to Thakur's mansion and create a scene.
 Annoyed at the commotion, Thakur tells Pooja to make her choice once and for all: she can either accept Vaishali as her co-wife and remain in his household with the respectability of being the senior wife, or depart with her parents for good.
 Pooja chooses to remain with her husband and co-wife, for as she says, that is her wifely duty; her husband's house is the only suitable residence for a married woman.
 Raju, who has lived in Thakur's household for many years, now goes away with his parents.